Joshtomith/Joshtomith.github.io/project1.md

 ## Image Examples

 Below are screenshots taken from the three programs.
 They do not show source code, but do show the output/results of all programs.
-Considering there is no input for the programs there is notable UI elements to document.
+Considering there is no input for the programs there is no notable UI elements to document.
 The Perl examples are screenshots of the files created, and the rest are derived from the terminal.
 Refer to the README.md file for any questions about the functionality of each program.

 ![screenshot](images/Perl_example_players.PNG)
 <br>Fig 1.
 The Perl default input file and scores used